After you create pay slips, you will be able to view payroll report within Payroll > Payroll Report.

 You entered PTO hours within the payslip input.

-Each tech cleanup Revenue is derived automatically from the app.
+Each tech Residential cleanup revenue is derived automatically from the app.

 Revenue Adjustment ($)